Tuesday, April 28, 2009

 Basket of Bran

 Here are the changes I made to the Recipe Link recipe: I used King Arthur White Whole Wheat Flour instead of regular All Purpose flour.
-I omitted the dry milk powder and water and used 1/2 cup of buttermilk.
 Of course, I totally omitted the salt and used sodium free baking powder.
 And, since I like orange flavoring, I increased the grated orange zest to 1 teaspoon.
 For the glaze, I used butter instead of shortening and 1 tablespoon each of dark corn syrup & honey.

 Hodgson Mills High Fiber Bran Bread